-The commercetools platform provides the backend of E-Commerce applications through an HTTP API.
-Since the platform allows you to build whatever application you need, from 'classic' online shops to mobile applications, market places and so on, we leave the implementation and hosting of your online shop to you.
+commercetools Composable Commerce provides the backend of e-commerce applications through an HTTP API.
+It allows you to build whatever application you need, from 'classic' online shops to mobile applications, market places and so on, we leave the implementation and hosting of your online shop to you.

 Slugs are human-readable identifiers usually used in online shops as deep-link URL to the related product.
 Slugs provide a "nicer" link to the products compared to randomly generated strings as long as they are unique across the project.

 What is the difference between search and query?

 The Product Projection Search endpoint is the most performant choice for product lookup since it allows quick responses due to Elastic Search support.
 In case Reference Expansion is desired one of the query options below needs to be applied.

 The Query Product Projections method requires the backend to go through the product database to check the products against the query predicates.
 Thus, the query requested from a shop-front-end can take much longer compared to a search request.
 The amount of data to be submitted is lower compared to the 'product query' method below.
 Reference Expansion is supported by this method.

 The Query Products method is the preferred option for shop-backends since the representations for the

 Reference Expansion is supported by this method.